Jacques-Charles Renaud Dubuisson

-Jacques-Charles Renaud Dubuisson (1666–1739) was born in France and came to Canada in 1685.
+Jacques-Charles Renaud Dubuisson (1666–1739) was born in France and came to New France in 1685.

 Renaud was a career soldier and, aside from a dueling incident, was consistently praised for his military and administrative work.
-His most important military work was among the Miami Indians where he was responsible for assisting with the work of Jean-Baptiste Bissot de Vinsenne in keeping the Miami from joining forces with the English.
+His most important military work was among the Miami Indians where he was responsible for assisting with the work of Jean-Baptiste Bissot, Sieur de Vincennes in keeping the Miami from joining forces with the English.
 After Bissot's death in 1719, he established a number of garrison posts, one of which was commanded by François-Marie Bissot de Vinsenne.

-Dubuisson was he post commander at Detroit in 1712.
+Dubuisson was the post commander at Detroit in 1712.
 He commanded a post at the Miamis near Toledo from 1723 to 1727.
 By 1729, he was appointed post commander at Michilimackinac.